There are three criteria for assessing housing need within a community (CMHC):

 Housing provided on a rent-geared-to-income basis through direct capital or operating subsidies from any order of government.

-Can include both short-term and long-term housing.
+It can include both short-term and long-term housing.